Zuzanna Ginczanka

-Zuzanna Ginczanka, pen name Zuzanna Polina Gincburg (March 22, 1917 – 1944) was a Polish-Jewish poet of the interwar period.
-Although she only published a single collection of poetry in her lifetime, her book O centaurach (On Centaurs, 1936) created a sensation in Poland's literary circles.
+Zuzanna Polina Gincburg (March 22, 1917–1944), known by her pen name Zuzanna Ginczanka, was a Polish-Jewish poet of the interwar period.
+Although she only published a single collection of poetry in her lifetime, her book O centaurach (About Centaurs, 1936) created a sensation in Poland's literary circles.
 She was arrested and executed in Kraków shortly before the end of World War II.
 (Note: The exact date of birth of Zuzanna Ginczanka (Sara Ginzburg) is a subject of an ongoing debate due to conflicting documentary evidence.
 It is being quoted also as March 9 by Tomaszewski & Żbikowski, or March 15 by Kiec, and March 20 by Bartelski, as well as March 22, 1917, proposed most recently by Belchenko.
 The exact date of her prison death is not known.)

 Life

-Zuzanna Ginczanka was born Zuzanna Polina Ginzburg ("Gincburg" in Polish phonetic respelling) on March 22, 1917 in Kiev, then part of the Russian Empire.
-Her Jewish parents fled the Russian Civil War, settling in 1922 in the predominantly Yiddish-speaking town of Równe, also called Równe Wołyńskie by the inhabitants, in the Kresy Wschodnie (Eastern Borderlands) of pre-War Poland (now in Western part of Ukraine).
-Her father, Simon Ginzburg, was a lawyer by profession, with her mother Tsetsiliya (Цецилия) Ginzburg, née Sandberg, a housewife.
-Ginczanka was holder of a Nansen passport and despite efforts made to this end, she was unsuccessful in obtaining Polish citizenship before the outbreak of the war.
-Abandoned by her father, who after a divorce left for Berlin, and later by her mother, who after remarriage left for Spain, she lived in the Równe home of her maternal grandmother, Klara Sandberg, by all accounts a wise and prudent woman who was responsible for her upbringing.
-The moderately affluent house of Klara Sandberg in the town's main street, with its ground-floor shop, was described by the writer Jerzy Andrzejewski, Ginczanka's contemporary who sought her acquaintance, and independently by the poet Jan Śpiewak, the town's fellow resident.
-She was called "Sana" by her closest friends.
-Between 1927 and 1935 she attended a state high school at Równe, the Państwowe Gimnazjum im.
+Zuzanna Ginczanka was born Zuzanna Polina Ginzburg ("Gincburg" in Polish phonetic respelling) on 22 March, 1917 in Kiev, then part of the Russian Empire.
+Her Jewish parents fled the Russian Civil War, settling in 1922 in the predominantly Yiddish-speaking town of Równe, also called Równe Wołyńskie by the inhabitants, in the Kresy Wschodnie (Eastern Borderlands) of pre-War Poland (now in Western Ukraine).

+Her father, Simon Ginzburg, was a lawyer by profession; her mother Tsetsiliya (Цецилия) Ginzburg, née Sandberg, a housewife.
+She was abandoned by both parents, first by her father, who after a divorce left for Berlin, and later by her mother, who left for Spain after a remarriage.
+The young girl then moved to Równe to live (modern-day Rivne, Ukraine) with her maternal grandmother, Klara Sandberg, by all accounts a wise and prudent woman, who was responsible for her upbringing.
+Sandberg's house on the town's main street, with its ground-floor store, a pharmacy, was described as moderately affluent by the writer Jerzy Andrzejewski, Ginczanka's contemporary, who sought her acquaintance, and independently by the poet Jan Śpiewak, a fellow resident in the town.
+She became known as "Sana" by her closest friends.

+Between 1927 and 1935, she attended a state high school in Równe, the Państwowe Gimnazjum im.
 T. Kościuszki.
-In 1935 she moved to Warsaw to begin studies at Warsaw University.
-Her studies there soon ended, likely due to antisemitic incidents at the university.
+In 1935 she moved to Warsaw to begin studies at Warsaw University, but her studies there soon ended, likely due to antisemitic incidents at the university.

+Ginczanka held a Nansen passport.
+Despite efforts made to obtain Polish citizenship before the outbreak of the war, she was unsuccessful.